drlight17/mta-log-parser/README.md

 - Docker-compose (tested on 2.9.0)

 ```
+If you want to use complete image downloaded from docker hub (fro production) then you don't have to git clone full repo.
+You will only need docker-compose.yaml from the root path and create .env file (see decription below).
 git clone https://github.com/drlight17/mta-log-parser
 cd mta-log-parser
 cp example.env .env

 # If you want to build your image of mta-log-parser then copy Dockerfile and docker-compose.yaml files from build
 # dir to the root path (recommended for development).
-If you want to user complete image downloaded from docker hub then pass this step (recommended for production).
+If you want to use complete image downloaded from docker hub then pass this step (recommended for production).
 yes | cp -rf ./build/Dockerfile ./Dockerfile
 yes | cp -rf ./build/docker-compose.yaml ./docker-compose.yaml